IndigoBeetle/indigobeetle.github.io/_posts/2022-06-04-jumping-jack-day3.markdown

 ---

 As mentioned in the [previous]({% post_url 2022-06-02-jumping-jack-day1 %}) post
-on this remake, once the rendering of the platforms and gaps were dealth with, the remaining part of the basic mechanic was the collision detection and response.
+on this remake, once the rendering of the platforms and gaps were dealt with, the remaining part of the basic mechanic was the collision detection and response.